Who we are

 Brian D. Engler, Secretary: Brian was born in Palmerton, PA and raised in Philadelphia, from which he was appointed to the United States Naval Academy.
 After graduation and commissioning, he served in the U.S. Navy for twenty years as a Naval Flight Officer and designated P-3 Tactical Coordinator, and retired as a Commander (O-5).
 He subsequently worked in the national security industry as an operations research analyst, and in the non-profit sector as Executive Vice President of an international professional educational association.
 He has earned a BS in Engineering from the United States Naval Academy, an MS in Operations Research from the Naval Postgraduate School, and an MBA in Finance and Accounting from Marymount.
 He is Chair of the Advisory Board of the Center for Inquiry-Washington, DC and was named CFI-DC Freethinker of the Year in 2009.
 A long-time resident of the National Capitol area, Brian is committed to community volunteerism, critical thinking, science, reason, and a secular society.
 He and his family call Burke, VA home.

 Carlos Bertha, Board Member: Carlos is an Associate Professor in the Philosophy Department at the US Air Force Academy.
 He has been teaching there since June of 2000.
 He teaches Ethics, Applied Reasoning, Symbolic Logic and Philosophy of Science.
-He also serves as the faculty advisor for the Cadet Secular Student Alliance/Freethinkers Group.
-Carlos is a Lieutenant Colonel in the US Army Reserves and in that capacity he teaches Intermediate Level Education in Colorado Springs.
+He also serves as the faculty advisor for the Cadet humanist group at the Academy.
+Carlos is a Lieutenant Colonel in the US Army Reserves and in that capacity he teaches Intermediate Level Education in Colorado Springs and recently co-authored a text on engineering ethics.